-With the financial support of the Critical Zones Africa South and East (CzASE Studies) programme funded under DELTASII Africa by the Science for Africa Foundation, EHS seeks to appoint a suitably qualified post-doctoral research fellow to engage in transdisciplinary research in the field of the social science of soil.
+With the financial support the Carnegie Corporation of New York, the office of the DVC: Research and Internationalisation (UCT), and the Critical Zones Africa South and East (CzASE Studies) programme funded by the Science for Africa Foundation, EHS seeks to appoint a suitably qualified post-doctoral research fellow to engage in transdisciplinary research in the field of the social science of soil.

-The appointment is for one year renewable annually for four years, subject to performance and the availability of funds.
+The appointment is for one year renewable annually for three years, subject to performance and the availability of funds.

-The fellow will support a team within the Reclaiming the Commons Research Hub, led by A/Prof.Frank Matose, with the unified goal of promoting a paradigm shift in environmental governance policy in Africa.
-The fellow will have the opportunity to develop and supervise a team of Masters researchers within the Commons Governance Hub within the Critical Zones Africa South and East (CzASE Studies) research project led by Prof Lesley Green.
-The appointee will be supervised jointly by Prof Green and A/Prof Matose.
+The fellow will have the opportunity to develop and supervise a team of Masters researchers within the Soil and Society Research Hub, as part of the Critical Zones Africa South and East (CzASE Studies) research project led by Prof Lesley Green.
+The Soil Social Science Hub is a partnership with the SARChI Research Chair in Bioeconomy, Prof Rachel Wynberg.
+The appointee will be supervised jointly by Prof Green and Prof Wynberg.